palak9/Microsoft-Azure-MachineLearning-Scholarship/Applications-Of-Machine-Learning.md

 6. Autonomous vehicles and much more

 Eg: Deep learning in text analytics
-- search, semantics, sentiments, summarization, classification, clustering.
+- Search
+- Semantics
+- Sentiments
+- Summarization
+- Classification
+- Clustering

 👉 Approaches to Machine Learning
 These are three main approaches
-Supervised Learning :
+1. Supervised Learning :
-​Classification
-​Regression
+​ Classification
+​ Regression
-​Similarity Learning - learns from examples using a similarity function, used in recommendation systems.
+​ Similarity Learning - learns from examples using a similarity function, used in recommendation systems.
-​Feature Learning
+​ Feature Learning
-​Anomaly Detection - learns from data labeled as normal/abnormal
+​ Anomaly Detection - learns from data labeled as normal/abnormal

-​Unsupervised Learning :
+2. Unsupervised Learning :
-​Clustering
+​ Clustering
-​Feature Learning - features are learned from unlabeled data.
+​ Feature Learning - features are learned from unlabeled data.
-​Anomaly Detection - learns from unlabeled data assuming most entities are normal.
+​ Anomaly Detection - learns from unlabeled data assuming most entities are normal.

-​Reinforcement Learning - learns how an agent should take action in an environment to maximize a reward function.
+3. Reinforcement Learning - learns how an agent should take action in an environment to maximize a reward function.
-​Markov Decision Process - does not assume knowledge of an exact mathematical model.
+​ Markov Decision Process - does not assume knowledge of an exact mathematical model.